rxtender/user-manual/docs/get_started.md

 The type of this field is a signed 32bits integer (i32).

 Then there is the definition of the stream.
 It is named "Counter".
-It takes 3 arguments as input : start, end, and step.
+It takes 3 arguments as input: start, end, and step.
 This stream will emit items of type CounterItem.

 ## The python server